utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 <img src="img/sped-join-crate.png" width="300">

-Now you can continue on the quest to find the schools with the most change in Special Education students.
+Now you can continue on the quest to find the schools with the most change in special education students.

 ## How to describe the change

 Now that we have all our data in the same tab, we can use some formulas to compare the different years.

-We have two values for each year to work with: The "Count" of Special Ed students, which is the actual number of students in the program; and the "Percentage" of students in Special Education out of the total in that school.
+We have two values for each year to work with: The "Count" of Special Ed students, which is the actual number of students in the program; and the "Percentage" of students in special education out of the total in that school.

 We want to describe the change from one year to the next.
 You might review the Numbers in the Newsroom chapter on Measuring Change (p26) for further study.
 Here are some examples: